-Every once in a while a big concept strikes home, creating a damascene like moment.
-I reckon my heightened awareness of the importance of fungi in the ground beneath our feet, which is outlined below, will prove to be almost as significant to me as when I became switched on to the importance of growing insect friendly flowers all those years ago after a visit to Monet’s garden at Giverny.
+Every once in a while, a big concept strikes home, creating a damascene like moment.
+I reckon my heightened awareness of the importance of fungi in the ground beneath our feet, which is outlined below, will prove to be almost as significant to me as when I became switched on to the importance of growing insect friendly flowers all those years, ago after a visit to Monet’s garden at Giverny.
 Not just for the management of our meadows, but the garden itself.
 And not just for a more stable, self sustaining ecosystem, but with potential for hugely increased soil carbon sequestration as well.
-But let me explain the synchronicities a little more…
+But let me explain the synchronicities which led to this moment, a little more.

 The conjunction of 3 recent events made me question some assumptions.

 Huge amounts of money and resources all across the world are being pumped into mining this data, its analysis, and how it can then be used to further influence our behaviour, often in subliminal ways.
 We’re constantly being told that this is the next big thing which will change how we all live.
 Technology changes, and rapidly advancing artificial intelligence will apparently create the internet of things, (nearly a billion and a half search options if you should google this term!), which will make the previous worldwide web seem very simple by comparison.
 I’m personally relieved that currently not quite so much will be known about my daily patterns of life, other than when I sit here tapping at the keys in our cottage bedroom.
-Though maybe I’m again naive on this…
+Though maybe I’m naïve about this.

 “The largest warship in British history is joining forces with the most advanced fighter jets on the planet.
 This marks a rebirth of our power to strike decisively from the seas anywhere in the world.
 The historic first landing on the deck of HMS Queen Elizabeth is a monumental moment in our country’s proud military history.
 It is also a statement of Britain’s determination to promote peace and prevent war.”